 Thanks to Washington County Visitors Association for hosting our weekend.
 As always, all opinions are our own.

-If you’re planning a visit to Oregon, check out these other articles
+If you’re planning a visit to Oregon, you might be interested in these other articles

 - Day Trips from Portland